Love Migrate: Legacy

-Joey Walker and Moore where also members of King Gizzard and the Lizard Wizard prior to Love Migrate's formation, and during the band's entire existence.
+Walker and Moore were also members of King Gizzard and the Lizard Wizard prior to Love Migrate's formation, and during the band's entire existence.
 Joey's sister Bella, who collaborated on Plagued Are All My Thoughts, Like White Ants In The Fence, would also collaborate on the King Gizzard album K.G..

 Casey and Monteny Hartnett continue to play together for Sleep Decade, another band that was signed to Flightless, sometimes with Alexander as a guest appearance.

 The breakup of Love Migrate roughly correlated to when Joey Walker started his solo side-project as "Bullant".